How Long Do Hot Tub Covers Last?

 Perhaps the most efficient way to dry it out completely is, on a sunny day, to lay the hot tub cover on a paved surface, undo the zippers and remove the foam core.
 This can then dry out completely in the sun and warm air before putting it back

-If the foam core becomes too waterlogged then the hot tub cover’s ability to insulate will be lowered.
+If the foam core becomes too waterlogged, the hot tub cover’s insulating ability will be lowered.
 So the hot tub water will cool quicker and your electricity bill will increase as the hot tub heater works harder to keep the temperature up.

-Your best course of action may be to consider replacing the cover’s insulating foam.
+Your best action may be to consider replacing the cover’s insulating foam.
 See below.

 Can you repair a hot tub cover